Phone:

 • Application Notes

-Anti-Alpha-1-Acid Glycoprotein Antibody is suitable for western blottingand for ELISA.
+Application Note: Anti-Alpha-1-Acid Glycoprotein Antibody has been tested by western blot and is suitable for ELISA.
 Researchers should determine optimal titers for applications that are not stated below.

 Restrictions